-Where more applications are received than there are places available, the oversubscription criteria set out below will apply.
+Where more applications are received than there are places available, the oversubscription criteria will apply.
 Once children with EHC plans naming the school have been allocated, remaining places will be allocated in the following descending order of priority:

-- i.
 Places will be offered firstly to looked after children1 i.e. children who are looked after by a public authority and are in public care, and previously looked after children2 who were adopted, or subject to a residence order, or special guardianship order, immediately following having been looked after, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
-The authority may request further information and/or documentary evidence for applications under this criterion in order to be satisfied that priority should be given to the child's application; - ii. places will be offered next to siblings children who have a brother or sister, including an adopted, foster, half- or step- brother or sister, living at the same address and attending Reception to Year 6 at the same school (or the paired junior school) at the time of admission; - iii. places will then be offered in cases of exceptional family, social, or medical need requiring attendance at the school applied for rather than any other school.
-Such needs must be supported, at the time of application, by reports or letters from suitable professionals such as GPs, consultants or social workers; - iv. places will then be offered to children of members of staff who have been employed at the school for two or more years at the time of application and will continue to be employed at the school at the point of admission, or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage;
+The authority may request further information and/or documentary evidence for applications under this criterion in order to be satisfied that priority should be given to the child's application;